 903.1 Highway Signing General Information

 Support.
-Sections 226.010 and 227.220 of the Revised Statutes of the State of Missouri authorize MoDOT to prescribe uniform traffic control devices on the state highways.
-Pursuant to the provisions of the above statutes, the Missouri Highways and Transportation Commission at the July 10, 2001 commission meeting approved and adopted the Manual on Uniform Traffic Control Devices (MUTCD).
+Sections 226.010 and 227.220 of the Revised Statutes of Missouri authorize MoDOT to prescribe uniform traffic control devices on the state's highways.
+Pursuant to the provisions of the above statutes, the Missouri Highways and Transportation Commission (MHTC), at the July 10, 2001 Commission meeting approved and adopted the Manual on Uniform Traffic Control Devices (MUTCD).

 The standards, guidance and options this article relates directly to the signing installed within the right of way of highways maintained by MoDOT.

-Because MoDOT does not use many of the "common" size signs in the Standard Highway Signs and Markings book, we have produced our own sign detail policy, Sign Management System Sign Catalog.
+Because MoDOT does not use many of the "common" size signs in the Standard Highway Signs and Markings book, we produced our own sign detail policy, Sign Management System Sign (SMS) Catalog (for internal use only).
 MoDOT's SMS Sign Catalog meets and/or exceeds the minimums of the Standard Highway Signs and Markings book.
 MoDOT's Highway Safety and Traffic Division is responsible for sign design on the state highway system.
 Any unique sign or sign that isn't currently in the SMS Sign Catalog will be designed using the principles and minimums in the Standard Highway Signs and Markings book and the current MUTCD.

 Any traffic control device design or application provision contained in this article shall be considered to be in the public domain.
 Traffic control devices contained in this article shall not be protected by a patent, trademark, or copyright except for the Interstate Shield and any other items owned by FHWA.